 Redirects are a powerful tool that shuttle website traffic from one page to another.
 However, if overused, they can create chains that are confusing to search engines.
 Crawler’s will bounce from link to link, wasting time that could be better spent on actual content.
 There’s only so much time that a crawler will spend trying to find the right page, before giving up and looking elsewhere.

 In our audit, we’ll look for any redirect chains and eliminate them where possible.
-If a link is broken and we need to redirect traffic elsewhere, we’ll do that sparingly.
+We’ll do that sparingly if a link is broken and we need to redirect traffic elsewhere.
 As a policy, we like to review redirects every 6 months.
 We’ll use Google Analytics to determine if the original link is still getting any traffic, and remove those that are no longer necessary.

 Links create a web of connections between your website and other websites: external links going out and backlinks coming in.
 Links help to demonstrate authority in a subject, and are a good indicator to Google of what your website is actually about.
 Like references on a resume, high-quality backlinks tell Google that you’re trustworthy and worth promoting.

-Within your website content, we’ll make sure that you’re linking out to quality sources.
-We’ll look at who’s linking back to you, and for opportunities to build links from reputable sources.
+Within your website content, we’ll ensure you’re linking to quality sources.
+We’ll look at who’s linking back to you and for opportunities to build links from reputable sources.
 We’ll gather some insight from your competitors, seeing who’s linking to them and if those same links would be worth pursuing for you.